 Calev Myers immigrated to Israel from the USA in 1992.
 After graduating from Hebrew University of Jerusalem, Calev became a licensed member of the Israeli Bar Association.
 He currently works as a Senior Partner at Yehuda Raveh & Co.
 Law Offices which was established by Israeli attorney general and cabinet minister Gideon Hausner in the 1940s.

 In 2007, Calev founded the Jerusalem Institute of Justice (JIJ) to advocate for human rights within and around Israel.
 Additionally, he serves as a Board Member of the International Association of Jewish Lawyers and Jurists.
-Calev also heads the Israel-Li movement which mobilizes activism by citizens nationwide to improve Israel’s economic and diplomatic security.
+Calev has been working together with Knesset Members and Government Ministers to create social reforms for the benifit of Israeli citizens nationwide, and to improve Israel’s economic and diplomatic security.

 Flavia Sevald has served as CEO of the Jerusalem Institute of Justice since 2014.
 Flavia is originally from Uruguay and has lived in Israel for more than 30 years.
 Before joining JIJ, she pursued a successful career in High-Tech industry.
 Flavia oversees all JIJ activities in Israel and the United States.
 Her position at JIJ allows her to realize her passion for universal human rights by advocating for at risk sectors of society at the highest level of government.
 She believes bettering society is possible through changing lives, one person at a time.
 Under Flavia’s leadership, the JIJ team is encouraged to achieve their highest potential by sustaining an environment of trust and mutual support.